BolajiAyodeji/technical-writing-template/README.md

 - (Optional) Include the tool(s) the reader will use to accomplish that goal.

 Here are some examples:
-- Accessibility Auditing with Axe for automated Web UI testing
+### Accessibility Auditing with Axe for automated Web UI testing
-- How to deploy a Node Application and Database to Heroku
+### How to deploy a Node Application and Database to Heroku
-- Handling Static Forms, The Client-side Way
+### Handling Static Forms, The Client-side Way
-- Understanding Recursion in JavaScript
+### Understanding Recursion in JavaScript
-- Getting Started with Nodejs - An Overview and Walkthrough Tutorial
+### Getting Started with Nodejs - An Overview and Walkthrough Tutorial

+## Introduction